SkypLabs/packer-debian/README.md

 ## Examples

-To create an image of Debian 8 for all the hypervisors, including images with Vagrant support :
+To create an image of Debian 8 with all the hypervisors, including Vagrant images:

     packer build -var-file debian8.json packer-debian.json

-To create an Debian 8 image only for VirtualBox with Vagrant support and some default variable values overwritten, for example, *headless* and *timeout* :
+To create a Vagrant Debian 8 image only with VirtualBox and overwrite some default variables' value (here, `headless` and `timeout`):

     packer build -only vbox4vagrant -var 'headless=false' -var 'timeout=1h' -var-file debian8.json packer-debian.json